A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Introduction

-Kinematically redundant manipulators possess more degrees of freedom than those strictly required to execute a given task.
-Such a characteristic gives the system a higher degree of dexterity and mobility that can be exploited to optimize performance indices of interest.
-Such an optimization seeks the optimal inverse kinematics solution from an infinite set and is commonly referred to as \emph{redundancy resolution}.
+\IEEEPARstart{K}{inematically} redundant manipulators possess more degrees of freedom than those strictly required to execute a given task.
+Such a characteristic gives the system a higher degree of dexterity and mobility that can be exploited to optimize performance indices of interest, besides fulfilling the main task.
+Redundancy can be structural, when the robot is designed to be redundant for generic tasks, or functional, when the robot is operated so as to be redundant.
+The concept applies to anthropomorphic serial chains, that are by far the most widespread robotic systems in manufacturing industries, but it is general enough to be extended to more complex systems, including humanoids, mobile manipulators (terrestrial, aerial), parallel robots and systems of cooperating robots.
+The optimization problem that looks into the exploitation of redundancy to optimize a given performance index is commonly referred to as \emph{redundancy resolution}.